Lynden, Washington Explained

 Education

 There are three public elementary schools in Lynden: Isom Elementary, Bernice Vossbeck, and Fisher Elementary.
 There is also the private Lynden Christian Elementary.
 There is one public middle school (Lynden Middle School), which moved to a new building in 2018, and also the private Lynden Christian Middle School.
-The two main high schools are Lynden High School and Lynden Christian High School.
+The two main high schools are Lynden High School and the private Lynden Christian High School.
 There are also several much smaller private schools in the area such as Cornerstone Christian School, Covenant Christian School, and Ebenezer Christian School.

 Infrastructure